Azure/ALZ-Bicep/docs/wiki/DeploymentFlow.md

 1. Azure Active Directory Tenant.
 2. Minimum 1 subscription.
 Subscription(s) are required when configuring `Log Analytics Workspace` & `Hub Networking` services.
 Each can be deployed in the same subscription or separate subscriptions based on deployment requirements.
-3. Service Principal Account with `Owner` permission to the `/` root management group.
+3. Deployment Identity with `Owner` permission to the `/` root management group.
 Owner permission is required to allow the Service Principal Account to create role-based access control assignments.
-See [configuration instructions below](#service-principal-account).
+See [configuration instructions below](#deployment-identity).

 ## High Level Deployment Flow